emeryowa/1on1-questions/README2.md

 # Deployment

-The app is deployed on []() using Netlify.
+The app is deployed on [https://sa-1on1.netlify.app/](https://sa-1on1.netlify.app/) using Netlify.
 See Lastpass for credentials to access Netlify.
+Any push to master will automatically trigger a deploy.